Alchem-Lab/drtmh/README.md

          `-DRDMA_CACHE=0           // whether use location cache for data store`

          `-DTX_LOG_STYLE=2         // RTX's log style.
 1 uses RPC, 2 uses RDMA`
+         `-DHYBRID_CODE=1          // This hybrid code must be set when generating hybrid protocols.`

 - `make nocc<A>-<B>`
 where A is one of `occ`, `nowait`, `waitdie`, `mvcc`, `sundial`, `calvin` and B is one of `rpc`, `one-sided` and `hybrid`.